guyfisher/half-baked/branches/2.0/readme.txt

 The rollover icons at the top and bottom of each page will automatically link to pages with "contact" and "about" slugs.
 If there are no pages with those slugs, the top icon will link to the blog's e-mail address and the bottom icon will link to the WordPress website.

 == Changelog ==

+= 1.6.1 =

+* Fixed invalid hr element in footer template
+* Updated bloginfo template tags
+* Replaced Sanscons with GPL-compatible twotone icon set
+* Replaced last comma in category and tag lists with "and" separator
+* Removed brackets from ellipses at end of excerpts
+* Added support for fluid images and videos
+* Added theme setup function
+* Added styles to clear heading elements below floated content

 = 1.6 =